House | 3 bedrooms | sleeps 6

-La Siagne is a three storey, plus 'cave' (cellar), roomy property which is so close to the village centre you can fetch the croissants and be back in the house whilst the coffee is brewing.
+La Siagne is a three storey, plus 'cave' (cellar), roomy property which is so close to the village centre you can fetch the croissants and return to the house before the coffee is brewed.
 You can then breakfast on the south facing upper terrace which overlooks the gorge and forest and in the distance, the Bay of St. Tropez.
-The lower terrace with the same views and accessed via the cave is partly shaded and adjoins a small garden containing orange trees, it is perfect for private sunbathing and BBQs.
+The lower terrace of approximately 10 square metres with the same views and accessed via the cave is partly shaded and adjoins a small pebbled garden of approximately 40 square metres containing a raised planted border and two orange trees, it is perfect for private sunbathing and BBQs.

 Accommodation is on three floors with good beds and furniture, (no sofa beds or futons) and the one single, one double and one triple bedroom are all en suite with modern bathroom fittings and heated towel rails.
 The largest bedroom easily accommodates a double and single bed and the ensuite bathroom has a modern bath with a shower over, basin and toilet.
 The other en suites have showers, basins and toilets and there is a fourh basin and toilet in the utility room on the ground floor.
 Excellent high water pressure means the showers have power shower force.

 The sociable living area which opens up through double French doors onto the upper terrace is well equipped, furnished and decorated which together with the open plan dining area and kitchen makes the house suitable for anyone living there permanently, it is much more than just a holiday home.

 As winter daytime temperatures can be mild, winter holidays and breaks are possible as La Siagne is centrally heated and double glazed.
 In the evening you can settle down to a nice meal, a glass of wine and a good book or dvd if you do not want to go out, although the village bars and restaurants are so close you can be ' home' within five minutes of paying the bill.